-Learning how to respond effectively to negative emotions can help you move on from those emotions more quickly.
-There are lots of specific strategies you can learn for how to do this, but here are some overarching principles you should know.
+Learning how to respond effectively to negative emotions can help you move on from those feelings more quickly.
+There are lots of specific strategies you can learn for how to do this, but here are some overarching principles:

-(1) Avoiding things that make you anxious will typically make you more anxious about those things.
-(Think: phobias, eating disorders, social situations).
+Avoiding things that make you anxious will typically make you more anxious about those things.
+(Think: phobias, eating disorders, and social situations.)

-(2) Using self-protective "safety" behaviors will tend to make you feel more out of control, rather than more in-control.
-(Think: Only driving with a companion if you fear driving, or getting tipsy before dates if you're nervous about dating).
+Using self-protective "safety" behaviors will tend to make you feel more out of control, rather than more in control.
+(Think: Only driving with a companion if you fear driving, or getting tipsy before dates if you're nervous about dating.)

-(3) Indulging ruminative thoughts tends to entrench those thoughts.
+Indulging in ruminative thoughts tends to entrench those thoughts.
 (Think: allowing yourself to worry endlessly, or Facebook stalking your ex.)